The NIDA experience

 NIDA’s advanced technical facilities are an essential part of our internationally renowned education and training.
 Our award-winning building houses the Graduate School, NIDA Theatres, Reg Grundy Studio, contemporary sound and lighting studios and sophisticated workshop spaces.

-The NIDA Theatres complex includes five theatres, all of which cater to the different technical and artistic demands of productions and audiences.
+The NIDA Theatres complex includes six theatres, all of which cater to the different technical and artistic demands of productions and audiences.

 The NIDA legacy